OpenMDAO/OpenMDAO-Framework/docs/design-doc/linear_solvers.rst

 Linear Gauss-Seidel
 ++++++++++++++++++++

 The Linear Gauss-Seidel linear solver is essentially a chain rule solver.
+It iterates over a workflow in dataflow order and calls the matrix vector product.
+For a model without cycles, one iteration is enough for an accurate derivative, and you should set maxiter to 1 in this case.

+This currently doesn't work in MPI, and it might require enough modifications that we just implement a new linear solver to use under MPI.